 Cut that ring before disposal

-Almost all of us use plastic bottles, jars and containers that all have a round plastic seal around the top.
+We all use plastic bottles, jars and containers that all have a round plastic seal around the top.
 How we dispose of these small rings can be the difference between life and tragic death for unwitting wildlife.
 Before disposal, cut it open with scissors, so it no longer poses a threat to wildlife.

 Water Dragon survives strangulation